- About Us

 Q. What if I’m afraid of going to the dentist?

 A. We have patients come to us saying they had been fearful in the past and happy they selected us.
-Our entire treatment team and business staff is warm and welcoming, our office is relaxing and soothing and we have the tools and techniques, including The Wand® for injections and conscious sedation to enhance your comfort.
-But, most important, we listen to you, address your concerns and work as a team to ensure you leave with a smile on your face.
+Our entire treatment team and business staff are warm and welcoming, our office is relaxing and soothing and we have the tools and techniques, including The Wand® for injections and conscious sedation to enhance your comfort.
+But, most importantly, we listen to you, address your concerns and work as a team to ensure you leave with a smile on your face.

 Q. What does topical gel do?